Israel delegation visited Sudan in push to normalise ties - RFI

 "According to reports that have been received in Jerusalem, the leadership in Khartoum has made a decision in principle to that effect," the newspaper said.

-It reported that "an agreement has been reached between the president of the Sovereign Council, General Abdel Fattah al-Burhan, and Sudanese Prime Minister Abdalla Hamdok, who had been opposed up until now to normalising relations with Israel."
+It reported that "an agreement has been reached between...
+Burhan, and Sudanese Prime Minister Abdalla Hamdok, who had been opposed up until now to normalising relations with Israel."

 The newspaper mentioned a possible announcement by Trump "in the coming days" from Washington, with Israeli Prime Minister Benjamin Netanyahu and Burhan to join by video conference.